What is Temporary Solder Mask?

 Not to be confused with “permanent” solder mask, commonly known as solder resist, temporary solder mask is engineered to be removed.
 Temporary solder mask is an essential tool for automated soldering processes.

-Chemask® Solder Mask protect PC boards, plated thru-holes, contacts, pins, posts, terminals and gold fingers during wave soldering.
+Chemask® Solder Mask products protect PC boards, plated thru-holes, contacts, pins, posts, terminals and gold fingers during wave soldering.
 They provide short-term high-temperature protection from molten solder.
 All Chemtronics solder masks are nonflammable, non-contaminating and will not leave ionic or corrosive residue.
-Chemask® Solder Masks are available in convenient squeeze bottles for a precision application or in gallons for automated applications.
+Chemask® Solder Masks are available in convenient squeeze bottles for a precision manual application or in gallons for automated applications.

 What are The Common Uses for Temporary Solder Mask?